Nashua Reads Heat and Light

 Get your copy now

-The library has over 50 copies of The Underground Girls of Kabul, including an audio version.
-In addition, sets of books are available for borrowing by book groups.
+The library has over 80 copies of Heat and Light, including print, e-book, audio on CD, and downloadable audio versions.
 So reserve your copy; read it; talk about it with your friends, coworkers, and neighbors; and then come to the Nashua Public Library to meet the author this fall.

 About Nashua Reads: One City, One Book